MilanTodorovic/LibraryProject/README.md

 3. Some changes to teh structure of the code and maybe some more features.
 4. Add a log.
 (Either as a seperate window and as a .txt file)
 5. Add tix.Balloon (hovering frame to display helpful information)
+6. Break up big multitool functions in favour of smaller ones.
+(A lot of wokr.)